 Another experiential reality of the female African youth migrants in Malta touches the critical nerve center of their reproductive rights.
 Authorities at the various immigrant detention facilities in Malta are prone to offering the youth a shrewd alternative to undermine the long, unhealthy 18-month detention.
 The offer for male and female youth is to couple and achieve pregnancy.
 When the female detainee becomes pregnant, the couples are released to the better environments of the Open Detention Facilities.
 Some of the interviewees who yielded to these misconstrued "opportunities" never had it easy.
-With a monthly allowance of one hundred and thirty Euros (€130.00) from which each family was expected to pay one Euro per day for their lodging, there was little left for the couple to take care of their needs or to provide the bare necessities of life for their newborn or unborn babies (Nwalutu, 2016).
+With a monthly allowance of one hundred and thirty Euros (€130.00) from which each family was expected to pay one Euro per day for their lodging, there was little left for their newborn or unborn babies (Nwalutu, 2016).
 The distressing condition of youth migrants who yielded to the pressure of "coupling" in the detention as a way of avoiding the protracted and depressing one year six month detention is epitomized in this interviewee's narrative:

 While they promised to give us one hundred and thirty Euros every month, what does one hundred and thirty Euros solve for a family?
 It's not enough to eat for 10 days or even till half of the month for 15 days.
-What does €130.00 do for you and your family?
+What does \in 130.00 do for you and your family?
 It means nothing!
 Also, if you have to work, you have to be paying them for the government camp.
 For the government camp that they provided where people should be staying, you have to pay again.
 If you have to go and work, they will drive you out.
 I now have a wife, and a baby, I have no job.
 They will drive you out of the camp (Nwalutu, 2016).